- The SPY and VOO stock prices continued their downtrend.

 - Technical analysis suggests that the S&P 500 Index may continue falling.

-The SPY and VOO stocks continued their strong downward trend as the S&P 500 and top US indices like the Dow Jones and the Nasdaq 100 plunged.
+The SPY and VOO stocks continued their strong downward trend, as the S&P 500 and top US indices, such as the Dow Jones Industrial Average and the Nasdaq 100, also plunged.
 SPY dropped to $635, while VOO fell to $583, down by 8.85% from the year-to-date high.

 VOO and SPY Stocks Drop as the Fear and Greed Index Sinks

-The S&P 500 Index continued falling as investors embraced a risk-off sentiment in the market.
+The S&P 500 Index continued to fall as investors embraced risk-off sentiment.
 Data shows that the Fear and Greed Index sank to the extreme fear zone of 10.
 All sub-indices in this index dropped to the extreme fear zone, the worst performance since April last year, when President Donald Trump announced his trade war.

 The SPY ETF added $7.4 billion this week, offsetting the substantial outflows it suffered this year.
-It has lost $30 billion since January, continuing a trend that started last year when investors moved to SPYM and VOO, which have a lower expense ratio.
+It has lost $30 billion since January, continuing a trend that began last year, when investors moved to SPYM and VOO, which have lower expense ratios.

 READ MORE: MARA Stock Forms an Alarming Pattern as it Sells Bitcoin Amid AI Pivot